jmagman/flutter-wiki/Tree-hygiene.md

 Tests can be skipped using the `skip` parameter of `test()`, `group()` and `testWidgets()`.
 However, they  should be kept to a minimum and only done for the following two reasons.

-The first is If there is a test that is flaky, we can mark is as temporarily skipped to keep the tree green while a fix for it is developed.
+The first is if there is a test that is flaky, we can mark is as temporarily skipped to keep the tree green while a fix for it is developed.
 For these types of skips you need to file a tracking issue so we can ensure there is follow up to remove the skip.
 This tracking issue should be tagged with the `skip-test` label.
 Then in a comment on the same line as the parameter, include a link to this issue:

 ```dart
   skip: true, // https://github.com/flutter/flutter/issues/XXXXX